mprat21/ssms-old/docs/ssmsinstallconfig/installerbased/configutilprogram.md

 ## Uninstallation

 The configuration utility can also be completely uninstalled with all its files, settings and services.
 For this purpose, close the configuration utility and proceed to the uninstallation.
-Note the different procedures depending on the operating system in Chapters 3.10.1 and 3.10.2.

 Please note that the certificates imported in the browser and the database are not affected by the installation; thus, they must be manually deleted.